learn-co-curriculum/dsc-lambda-functions-lab/README.md

 ## Summary

 Great!
 Hopefully you're getting the hang of lambda functions now!
 It's important not to overuse them - it will often make more sense to define a function so that it's reusable elsewhere.
 But whenever you need to quickly apply some simple processing to a collection of data you have a new technique that will help you to do just that.
-It'll also be useful if you're reading someone elses code that happens to use lambdas.
+It'll also be useful if you're reading someone else's code that happens to use lambdas.